cloud-ark/caastle/docs/faq.rst

 Metaparticle_ provides cloud deployment primitives that can be integrated directly within an application's code.
 It is essentially a reusable deployment library.
 Platform-as-Code (PaC) approach is language neutral.
-It provides high-level abstractions for modelling the full-stack of a containerized cloud application.
-It leverages existing popular declarative definition formats such as Kubernetes yaml format for application definition.
+It provides high-level abstractions for defining the entire stack of a containerized cloud application.
+It leverages popular declarative definition formats such as Kubernetes yaml format for application definition.

 .. _Metaparticle: https://metaparticle.io/